 BOBRINSKOY, George Vladimir (Russian Georgij Vladimirovič Bobrinskij).
 Tula, Russia 23.1.1901 — Franklin Mass.
 15/17.11.1985.
 U.S. (Russian born) Indologist.
 Professor in Chicago.
 Born in Russia as the son of Count Vladimir Alexeevič B. and Maria Nikonovna.
 In the Russian civil war fought in the army of Denikin, but soon left Russia, studied Indology in Paris and then emigrated to the U.S.A. in 1923.
 Naturalized as U.S. citizen in 1942.
-Studies in 1923-26 at Lutheran Theological Seminary in Philadelphia, soon also of Indology, till 1926 at University of Pennsylvania, then at Yale till 1928.
+Studies in 1923-26 at Lutheran Theological Seminary in Philadelphia, soon also of Indology, until 1926, at University of Pennsylvania, then at Yale until 1928.
 In both universities student of Edgerton.
 In 1927-28 Instructor in Sanskrit at Yale, in 1928-30 same at University of Chicago, from 1930 Assistant Professor there.
-In 1942 he was still in the same position, afterwards probably Associate Professor.
+In 1942 he was still in the same position, but during the war also headed Russian-language program, later probably Associate Professor.
 From 1959 Professor of Sanskrit, in 1967 emeritus.
-In 1951-66 chairman of Department of Linguistics, in 1969-67 of com.
-South Asian Studies.
-Married with Theodora Platt, one son, one daughter.
+In 1951-66 chairman of Department of Linguistics.
+Also in the Committee on South Asian Studies.
+Married 1931 Theodora Platt, one son, one daughter.

 Sources: Dir. of Am.
 Sch.
 1st edition 1942 (never mentioned in later editions); Who Was Who in Am.
 9; *Studies in Honour of George B. Chicago 1967; Wikipedia and Russian Vikipedija; on the family see *Wikipedia s.v.
 Bobrinsky.